johnbender/writing/_posts/2012-11-23-math-envy-and-coffeescripts-foibles-2.md

   <img style="width: 300px" src="/assets/images/diagrams/cs-dist-example.png"></img>
 </div>

 An exact value for string distance that can be reconciled as a threshold "setting" makes building an automated tool a bit easier.
-That is, if two terms are deemed "close enough" by virtue of their _dist_ value being below a pre-determined threshold and they have different information in either `E` or `T` then they might be flagged.
+That is, if two terms are deemed "close enough" by virtue of their _dist_ value being below a predetermined threshold and they have different information in either `E` or `T` then they might be flagged.

 ## Fuzzy Search

 With a more complete understanding of semantic ambiguity and some tooling to provide the derivation info the next step is to analyze terms and detect ambiguous pairings.
 That is, we can now define a system that will automate the exploration of the "term space" (all term combinations), and run a check against existing known terms for ambiguous pairs for each generated term.

 Storing the triple of known terms for comparison would be fairly easy with the text search capabilities available in most modern databases.
 You could even [implement](http://www.artfulsoftware.com/infotree/qrytip.php?id=552) the Levenshtein Distance function and ratio and use it to check an new term against known terms.
-It may be that a purpose built data structure for the storage and retrieval based on a text search algorithm would perform better, but a good all purpose rdbms would suffice for a first pass.
+It may be that a purpose built data structure for the storage and retrieval based on a text search algorithm would perform better, but a good all purpose RDBMS would suffice for a first pass.

 More interesting is the generation of terms for a non-trivial language.
 It's seems likely that a _term generator_ would have to start with atomic types and successively wrap them in terms defined with subterms.
 That part can likely be performed with nothing more than knowledge of the grammar, but there are two issues.

 First, the complexity of many programming languages makes re-examining the same terms an enormous waste of time.
 Tracking the explored terms and "resuming" the exploration process would have a lot of value.
 Second, generating the derivations to store and compare along with the syntax is an involved effort.
-Again, It's easy to tag a piece of syntax with the result of execution or typeing but information is lost.
+Again, It's easy to tag a piece of syntax with the result of execution or typing but information is lost.

 ## Quick and Dirty

 To avoid the extra effort required of the language creator in generating the evaluation and type derivations, a less complicated representation of a term might still be effective, namely the tuple `(S, A)`.
-Where `S` remains the synatx of the term and `A` is the AST representation.
+Where `S` remains the syntax of the term and `A` is the AST representation.
 Using the lambda term example, and haskell parser detailed earlier:

 ```haskell
 ( "(-> true)() -> false",